usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

     <td><img src="sp800-63-3/media/ial-step2.png" alt="IAL Step 2"/></td>
   </tr>
   <tr>
    <td>If personal information is needed, the RP needs to determine if validated and verified attributes are required, or if self-asserted attributes are acceptable.
-If even a single validated and verified attribute is needed, then the provider will need to accept attributes that have been IAL 2 or 3 proofed.
+If even a single validated and verified attribute is needed, then the provider will need to accept attributes that have been IAL2 or IAL3 proofed.
 Again, the selection of IAL can be short circuited to IAL1 if the agency can deliver the digital service with self-asserted attributes only.</td>
   </tr>
   <tr>
     <td><img src="sp800-63-3/media/ial-step3.png" alt="IAL Step 3"/></td>